JeffreyRobertLynch/JeffreyRobertLynch/README.md

 ### 2. [GlassBox XAI: Medical Image Segmentation with Explainability](https://github.com/JeffreyRobertLynch/GlassBox-XAI)
 GlassBox is a high-performance medical image segmentation system built from scratch using a custom U-Net with attention mechanisms, trained on the ISIC 2018 skin lesion dataset.
 It features three variant models with performance trade-offs and a comprehensive XAI suite for clinical trust and regulatory compliance.
 Computational complexity is low for the achieved metrics, XAI techniques, and local LLM integration, making it ideal for low infrastructure deployments.

-> Full code and methodology are not publicly available to protect intellectual property.
+> Full code and methodology are not publicly available to protect confidentiality.
 Overview, metrics, model outputs, XAI visualizations, and research citations are fully accessible in the README for review.

 ---